ConnectEverything/ngs-feedback/README.md

 feature requests for users and customers of NGS.
 We will provide answers to questions and resolve problems to the best of our effort.

-## Questions, Feature requests, and Issues
+## Questions, Feature Requests, and Issues

 For general questions don't forget to first check out our [NGS FAQ](https://docs.synadia.com/other-resources/faq).